Tuesday, 17 September 2024

 I'm so glad this angel still stands- apparently she also watches over road crossing ducks.

 This lump of land that was long ago designated for burying the dead is still as steep as it ever was, just like the other spot where they made the prison.
-In spotting this vibrant pelargonium I realise that most of the pelargoniums and geraniums have been removed that we found here 5 or so years ago.

 It's understandable that there's a random contingent of caretakers and not much coordination.
 When the council guys turn up it's to weed control and hack back.
 So much of what remains is probably survival of the fittest and those that missed the blade.